Why Does My Dog Keep Licking Their Paws? Allergy, Irritation, and Stress Signs

 What does a bad smell from my dog’s paws mean?

 A sour or corn-chip-like odor may suggest yeast or bacterial overgrowth, especially when the spaces between the toes stay damp.
-A veterinary exam is the best way to clarify the cause.
+A veterinary exam is the recommended way to clarify the cause.

 Can I give my dog human allergy medicine?